judevector/binary_trees/README.md

 # binary_trees
-An ALX Software project to implement Binary trees and binary Search trees in C language
+An ALX Software Engineering project to implement Binary trees and binary Search trees in C language

-This implements